Rejwana7/Donation/README.md

 ## Design
--Navbar: Create a visually appealing navbar with the following structure:
+# Navbar: Create a visually appealing navbar with the following structure:
 Logo positioned in the middle.
 "Blog" button on the left.
 Account balance with a coin icon on the right.